 - a.
 The documents must be original "attested copies", officially attested to by the issuing institution or the Embassy of the using country in the United States, and - b.
 Certified translations must be originals, no copies will be accepted. - 8.
 International student applicants must demonstrate a satisfactory level of proficiency in the English language if English is not the first language.
 The Test of English as a Foreign Language (TOEFL) is offered by the ETS in test centers throughout the world.
 The University requires an official paper-based TOEFL score of at least 550, at least 213 on the computer-based TOEFL, or at least 79 on the Internet-based TOEFL for an applicant to be considered for admission.
 In addition, departments may elect to require that the applicant provide a score from the Test of Spoken English (TSE).
-TOEFL scores and TSE/SPEAK scores more than two years old cannot be validated or considered official. - 9.
+TOEFL scores and TSE/SPEAK scores more than two years old cannot be validated or considered official.
+A waiver of the TOEFL exam is only allowed when a degree has been earned in a country where English is the primary language. - 9.
 International students must be offered admission to the University and provide evidence of adequate financial resources before a student visa will be issued.
 The University has been authorized under federal law to enroll nonimmigrant alien students.
 International students are required to purchase the University-sponsored insurance plan or its equivalent. - 10.
 All first-time international students are required to attend the Orientation Day for new international students, which takes place before classes begin. - 11.
 It is a Delaware State Board of Health regulation and a University of Delaware mandate that all graduate students with a birth date after January 1, 1957, be immunized for measles, mumps and rubella (MMR).
 Also, students may be required to provide evidence of PPD (Mantoux) Tuberculosis Screening Test within 6 months prior to beginning classes.
 Students who are admitted beginning January 2002 are required to show proof of vaccination against meningococcal disease unless granted a waiver.
 Students should refer to and complete the Student Health Service Immunization Documentation form upon admission.